2011 FIFA Ballon d'Or

 The 2011 FIFA Ballon d'Or Gala was the second year for FIFA's awards for the top football players and coaches of the year.
 The awards were given out in Zürich on 9 January 2012, with Lionel Messi claiming the title of world player of the year for the third time in a row.

 The gala ceremony was hosted by former Ballon d'Or winner Ruud Gullit and broadcast journalist Kay Murray of Real Madrid TV and Fox Soccer Channel, with singer-songwriter James Blunt and his band providing musical entertainment.

 Winners and nominees

 FIFA Ballon d'Or

 The top three nominees for the 2011 FIFA Ballon d'Or were:

-The following 20 men were also in contention for the FIFA Ballon d’Or 2011:
+The following twenty players were also in contention for the award:

 FIFA Women's World Player of the Year

 The top three nominees for the 2011 FIFA Women's World Player of the Year were:

-The following seven women were also in contention for the 2011 FIFA Women's World Player of the Year:
+The following seven players also in contention for the award: